 Most interior lights and appliances receive 12-volt DC power through converter output and/or the auxiliary battery.
-Exterior lights and brakes also use 12-volt DC power from the tow vehicle battery and/or auxiliary battery through the seven way connecter and wire attached to the tow vehicle.
+Exterior lights and brakes also use 12-volt DC power from the tow vehicle battery, through the seven way connector and/or auxiliary battery through and wire attached to the tow vehicle.
 Following are explanations of various items.